graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 A pair of files will be saved for each compiled graph, the TensorFlow metadata and the Poplar executable.

 The cache does not manage the files within the directory.
-It is the responsibility of the user to delete files.
+It is your responsibility to delete files.
 No index is kept of the files, so they can be deleted without risk.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~

-The Poplar SDK is distributed with another file containing a list of all
-TensorFlow operations which are supported by the IPU.
+A list of all TensorFlow operations is provided in :ref:`supported-section`.

 Unsupported operations
 ~~~~~~~~~~~~~~~~~~~~~~